Lypheo/average_mmr_monitor/README.md

 The endpoint only works for currently live games, so you can't look up the average mmr of past games.

 Technically, you can use that endpoint to retrieve the average mmr of any ranked lobby if you have its lobby ID.
 However, I only know of two ways to find a match's lobby ID:
-1. Joining it (either by playing or by live-spectating with dota plus) logs the lobby ID to your console
+1. Joining it (either by playing or by live-spectating with dota plus) writes the lobby ID to your console
 2. You can monitor Steam's Rich Presence data to find the lobby IDs of matches your friends play (see for example https://github.com/daveknippers/AghanimsWager/blob/main/DotaBet_GC.py)
 (This means you could technically extend this tool to track all of your friends's games if they add your secondary acc)